Activity 1: Crowdsourcing on ‘Air Quality’

-- We will develop a universally applicable methodology for assessment of e-participation experiences.
-The E-Participation Assessment Framework will allow objective comparison of the impact of e-participation projects across time and geographical space ensuring systematic and impactful knowledge-sharing, exchange of good practices and capacity building.
+- We are developing a universally applicable methodology for assessment of e-participation experiences.
+The E-Participation Assessment Framework allows objective comparison of the impact of e-participation projects across time and geographical space ensuring systematic and impactful knowledge-sharing, exchange of good practices and capacity building.
 The partners, led by e-Governance Academy, will implement a comparative analysis of cases on the basis of a jointly developed assessment framework with the goal of creating a final “check list” of success factors for e-participation initiatives.
 The Assessment Framework will be applied to the project’s Crowdsourcing pilots in order to collect feedback, validate and improve the methodology.

-- We will ensure that the social listening of the project will be carried out in compliance with strictly defined Ethical Guidelines.
-These Guidelines will ensure that the project will perform social listening with integrity and a sense of responsibility when dealing with personal data, in line with the expectations of European citizens and current legislations.
+- We commit to carrying out the social listening of the project in compliance with strictly defined Ethical Guidelines.
+These Guidelines ensure that the project will perform social listening with integrity and a sense of responsibility when dealing with personal data, in line with the expectations of European citizens and current legislation.

 Once ready, the E-Participation Assessment Framework and the Ethical Guidelines for Social Listening will be published here.